 The trustees regularly consider the risks to which the Charity could be susceptible.
 Areas of risk identified include financial, governance, operational, environmental and external, and law/regulation compliance.
 The most significant risks are: a fall in student numbers in response to a downturn in the economic cycle and/or the rising cost of living in London; competition from other programme providers; and fears of terrorist attacks on London.
+Brexit has also raised questions about risks to supply chains or to staff from EU countries; the Charity has accordingly drawn up a Brexit Risk Register and monitors events closely.
 The trustees work closely with Syracuse University to promote the Programme and to ensure that it is able to offer the most cost-effective educational experience to students as possible.